ibm-cloud-docs/bare-metal/bm-about-custom-image-templates.md

 # About bare metal custom image templates
 {: #getting-started-bm-custom-image-templates}

-With {{site.data.keyword.baremetal_long}} custom image templates, you can capture an image of a bare metal server to replicate its configuration with minimal changes in the order process.
-Image templates provide an imaging option for all {{site.data.keyword.baremetal_short}}, regardless of operating system.
+Image templates provide an imaging option for {{site.data.keyword.baremetal_long}}.
+With {{site.data.keyword.baremetal_short}} custom image templates, you can capture an image of a bare metal server to replicate its configuration with minimal changes in the order process.
 {: shortdesc}

 Image templates are not intended for backing up your data.